Altar Boyz: Synopsis

 After the song, the Boyz explain their jobs in the group.
-Matthew is the leader, Mark is the choreographer, Juan picked out the clothes, Abraham is the songwriter, and Luke drives the tour van.
+Matthew is the leader, Mark is the choreographer, Juan picks out the clothes, Abraham is the songwriter, and Luke drives the tour van.
 According to Matthew, Luke has had to go to rehabilitation, and Luke swears he went there for exhaustion.
 The Boyz break out in a rap about three of Jesus's miracles.
 They manage to save a few souls (The Miracle Song).
-Then, Abraham sings his own song, claiming that it doesn't matter who you are, but that you belong in God's family nonetheless (Everybody Fits).
+Then, Abraham sings his song, claiming that it doesn't matter who you are, but that you belong in God's family nonetheless (Everybody Fits).

-Once the song is through, Matthew and the Boyz read scripted confessions, that were from the audience.
-The last of the confessions was from Larry, whose girlfriend has been pressuring him to lose his virginity.
-He'd like to do the same thing.
-Luke and Matthew are against it.
+Once the song is through, Matthew and the Boyz read scripted confessions, supposedly from the audience.
+The last of the confessions is from Larry, whose girlfriend has been pressuring him to lose his virginity.
+Luke and Matthew are against Larry having premarital sex.
 Matthew sings a love song based on abstinence, bringing up a real audience member onstage, while Mark swoons, mistaking the song to be about him (Something About You).
-Matthew gives a souvenir to the audience member, a towelette, that was taken by Mark as she was led off the stage.
+Matthew gives a souvenir to the audience member, a towelette, that is taken by Mark as she is led off the stage.
 Luke, fed up with Mark's jealousy, pleads for the Boyz, as well as the audience, to focus on their souls, as he has been working on his (Body, Mind, and Soul).

-The soul sensor goes down to thirty three.
-Matthew has declared a surprise party for Juan, and have a very special letter that is addressed to him.
+The soul sensor goes down to thirty-three.
+Matthew declares a surprise party for Juan and gives him a very special letter addressed to him.
 The letter states that they have finally found Juan's parents, but said parents are no longer alive, and were found at a cemetery.
-This has led to all of the souls needing to be saved again.
 The Boyz try to continue the set list like normal, but Juan begins to cry and grieves his family.
-Abraham takes his place in singing his big song, but gives up on the dance break and attempts to search for him, who has run away and is trying to leave the theater.
-When the Boyz get him back, he gains confidence and continues his song with pride (La Vida Eternal).
+Abraham takes his place in singing his big song, but gives up on the dance break and attempts to search for Juan, who has run away and is trying to leave the theater.
+When the Boyz get him back, he regains his confidence and continues his song with pride (La Vida Eternal).

 There are ten people left whose souls still need to be saved.
-To save them, Mark shares his story with Episcopalian bullies, who have bullied him for his voice and his stylistic choices.
+To save them, Mark shares his story with Episcopalian bullies, who bullied him for his voice and his stylistic choices.
 Out of the blue, Matthew comes in to defend him from the bullies.
 Mark, smitten, calls him his guardian angel.
 This was his Catholic awakening (Epiphany).
 This has saved six souls, but there are still four left in the audience.